 This course covers the terms and procedures for welding the various metals found in today's autobody repair industry with an emphasis on personal/environmental safety.
 Topics include safety and precautionary measures, setup/operation of MIG equipment, metal identification methods, types of welds/joints, techniques, inspection methods, and other related topics.
 Upon completion, students should be able to demonstrate a basic knowledge of welding operations and safety procedures according to industry standards.
-This is a diploma-level course.

-AUB 136 Plastics & Adhesives
+Plastics & Adhesives

 This course covers safety, plastic and adhesive identification, and the various repair methods of automotive plastic components.
 Topics include safety, identification, preparation, material selection, and the various repair procedures including refinishing.
 Upon completion, students should be able to identify, remove, repair, and/or replace automotive plastic components in accordance with industry standards.
-This is a diploma-level course.

-AUB 141 Mech & Elec Components I
+Mech & Elec Components I

 This course covers the basic principles of automotive mechanical and electrical components.
 Topics include personal and environmental safety and suspension and steering, electrical, brake, heating and air-conditioning, cooling, drive train, and restraint systems.
 Upon completion, students should be able to identify system components and perform basic system diagnostic checks and/or repairs according to industry standards.
-This is a diploma-level course.

-AUB 150 Automotive Detailing
+Automotive Detailing

 This course covers the methods and procedures used in automotive detailing facilities.
 Topics include safety, engine, interior and trunk compartment detailing, buffing/polishing exterior surfaces, and cleaning and reconditioning exterior trim, fabrics, and surfaces.
 Upon completion, students should be able to improve the overall appearance of a vehicle.
-This is a diploma-level course.

-AUB 160 Body Shop Operations
+Body Shop Operations

 This course introduces the day-to-day operations of autobody repair facilities.
 Topics include work habits and ethics, customer relations, equipment types, materials cost and control, policies and procedures, shop safety and liabilities, and other related topics.
 Upon completion, students should be able to understand the general operating policies and procedures associated with an autobody repair facility.
-This is a diploma-level course.

-AUB 162 Autobody Estimating
+Autobody Estimating

 This course provides a comprehensive study of autobody estimating.
 Topics include collision damage analysis, industry regulations, flat-rate and estimated time, and collision estimating manuals.
 Upon completion, students should be able to prepare and interpret a damage report.
-This is a diploma-level course.